pkivolowitz/asm_book/more/atomics/README.md

 described below.

-For ARMv8 and for later ARM versions (to perform operations other than those listed above), there is a general solution that isn't pretty.
-It is an example of Load Linked / Store Conditional.
-It isn't pretty because it involves a loop.
+For ARMv8 and for later ARM versions (to perform operations other than those listed above), there is a general solution: an is an example of Load Linked / Store Conditional.
+It involves a loop but starvation is unlikely because a rescheduled thread is unlikely to be descheduled again within the same loop owing to the relatively long time alloted to each freshly scheduled entity.

 ```asm
         .text                                                 // 1